jbaruch/artifactory-go-example/README.md

 We recommend using the exellent [GoReleaser](https://goreleaser.com/) tool for that.
 Check the documentation of GoReleaser to install it.

 Although GoReleaser has [a built-in support for Artifactory](https://goreleaser.com/customization/#Artifactory), we will use the JFrog CLI for actual deployment, and that to include the deployed artifacts in the build info metadata.
+(Note: pull request for build info support in GoReleaser is on its way)

 1. First, you'll need a generic repository for the executables.
 Click Local Repository under *Create Repositories* in your username drop-down menu in Artifactory UI, and select Generic.
 We'll call it `binary-releases-local`.